bryanberger/figma-discord-presence/README.md

 ## Troubleshooting

-> Windows & Linux are currently not supported, but are coming soon.
+> Linux is currently not supported.
-> This application requires Figma Desktop
+> This application requires Figma Desktop.

 **MacOS:**